Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland

 \subsection{Experiment results}

 This section reports the experiment conducted at the Polydome test bed from July 14th, 2022 to September 3rd, 2022.
-Over this 52-day period, \change{the} Polydome and the ESS are managed by the SFC controller to supply the SFC service within a simulated Swiss AS market.
+Over this 52-day period, the Polydome and the ESS were managed by the SFC controller to provide the SFC service within a simulated Swiss AS market.

-We made use of the historical AGC signals in 2020, provided by Swissgrid, to emulate the AS market.
-For each day of the experiment, the AS market emulator picks a random day from 2020 and sends the corresponding AGC signals to the SFC control module every 4 seconds.
+The historical AGC signals from 2020, provided by Swissgrid, were used to emulate the AS market.
+Each day, the AS market emulator picked a random day from 2020 and sent the corresponding AGC signals to the SFC control module every 4 seconds.
 At 23:45 of the preceding day, the day-ahead planner calculated the bid for power flexibility and baseline.
-In the day-ahead planner, we utilize only the cooling-mode I/O data in the DDP since mode switching is not controllable.
-To mitigate overestimation of flexibility, we incorporate an additional cost, $\sum_{j=1}^{N_{scen}}W_{base}\lVert\mathbf{P}^{(j)}-\mathbf{P}_{pre}\rVert_2^2$, into the objective function.
-Here, $\mathbf{P}_{pre}$ denotes the power baseline of the previous day, and $W_{base}$ is an appropriate weight.
-Throughout the day, the predictive building controller set the HP's input and intraday power \change{transactions} every 15 minutes, while the ESS controller managed the battery at 4-second intervals.
+In the day-ahead planner, we utilized only the cooling-mode I/O data in the DDP since mode switching was not controllable.
+To mitigate overestimation of flexibility, an additional cost term, $\sum_{j=1}^{N_{scen}}W_{base}\lVert\mathbf{P}^{(j)}-\mathbf{P}_{pre}\rVert_2^2$, was added to the objective function.
+Here, $\mathbf{P}_{pre}$ is the power baseline of the previous day, and $W_{base}$ is an appropriate weight.

-Within the SFC controller, we utilize data to build the building climate predictor.
-In our testbed, the \ac{hp} occasionally switched to heating mode at night even in summer.
-As the heating and cooling modes of the HVAC system exhibit varied responses, we employed two distinct I/O datasets for each mode separately.
-Every day, the Hankel matrix for the cooling mode is updated using the latest collected data.
-Conversely, the Hankel matrix for the heating mode is built using data from the preceding winter and remained unchanged during summer, as the HP's heating input tends to stay at 0.
+Throughout the day, the predictive building controller set the HP's input and intraday power transactions every 15 minutes, while the ESS controller managed the battery at 4-second intervals In our testbed, the \ac{hp} occasionally switched to heating mode at night even in summer.
+As the heating and cooling modes of the HVAC system exhibit different responses, we employed two distinct I/O datasets from each mode to build the DDP in the predictive building controller.
+Every day, the Hankel matrix for the cooling mode was updated using the latest collected data.
+Conversely, the Hankel matrix for the heating mode was built using data from the preceding winter and remained unchanged during summer, as the heating input of HP typically remained at 0.

-The SFC controller, the simulated ESS system and the AS market were implemented in \textsc{MATLAB} in the central computer.
+The SFC controller, the simulated ESS system and the AS market were implemented in \textsc{MATLAB} on the central computer.
 The two optimization problems~\eqref{eqn:SFC1} and~\eqref{eqn:SFC2} were solved using \textsc{GUROBI}.
-Subsequently, we detail the experimental results and compare the proposed method with the default building controller.
+The following sections detail the experimental results and compare the proposed method with the default building controller.